enricodeleo/wpacked/README.md

 ## Requirements installation

 ### OS X

 #### Quickest, built-in solution

 You're OS is shipped with php and SQLite already installed.
 [Follow these instructions to get Composer](https://getcomposer.org/doc/00-intro.md).

 #### My favorite

-As a developer you might want to use the version of php of your choice (remember you need at least 5.4).
+As a developer you might want to use the version of php of your choice (remember WordPress supports legacy php 5.2.4+ but recommends latest 7+ versions).
 The best way to manage packages and installations on your Mac is _Homebrew_.
 If you haven't it yet, well you should.
 Follow the instructions [on the Homebrew's official website](http://brew.sh/).

 Suggested to update homebrew to the latest version